USA and the UK

 What is a B-2 Tourist Visa?

-With this visa, you will be able to see family and friends in the United States and visit famous landmarks and cities throughout our great country.
+With this visa, you will be able to see family and friends in the United States as well as visit famous landmarks and cities throughout our great country.

 What do I Need to Know About the B2 Tourist Visa USA?

 The B2 Visa is mainly for the purposes of tourism, making it one of the most popular U.S. visas of all.